 ‘Yes,’ Harry admitted.
 ‘I’ll need blood from you and Sirius.’

 ‘It’s just a pinprick.’
-Fleur sucked the red away, then grimaced and took a long drink of hot chocolate.
+Fleur sucked the red away, grimaced and took a long drink of hot chocolate.
 Cream clung to her nose as she wiped the knife clean.

 Fleur smiled and tossed her hair over her shoulder.
 ‘I am quite good with healing spells, Harry, even if I do not heal like you do.’